Course guide of Pharmaceutical Chemistry 1 (2041137)

 Additional information

-II.
-EVALUATION BY INCIDENTS FOR PARTIAL TESTS AND FINAL TESTS IN ORDINARY AND EXTRAORDINARY CALL
+I. EVALUATION BY INCIDENTS FOR PARTIAL TESTS AND FINAL TESTS IN ORDINARY EXAMINATION DIET, EXTRAORDINARY EXAMINATION DIET, AND SINGLE FINAL ASSESMENT

 Incident Assessment is regulated in Article 9 of the Regulations for the assessment and qualification of students at the University of Granada.

-For the evaluation request for incidents for partial and/or final tests of this subject, both in ordinary and extraordinary call, the following procedure must be followed:
+For the evaluation request for incidents for partial and/or final tests of this subject, both in all its evaluation modalities, the following procedure must be followed:

 1. APPLICATION

-It is requested in writing, with a form of various requests, in the Registry of the Secretariats of the Centers or in the Electronic Registry of the UGR (https://sede.ugr.es/procs/Registro-Electronico-de-la-UGR-Solicitud-generica/).
+It is requested in writing, with a form of various requests, in the Registry of the Secretariats of the Centers (Registro de las Secretarías de los Centros), or online in the Electronic Registry of the UGR (https://sede.ugr.es/procs/Gestion-Academica-Solicitud-de-evaluacion-por-incidencias/).

 The request must include the postal address and email address of the person concerned, for the purposes of notifications.
 Requests made by email are not allowed.

-The incidents dealt with, the deadline for making the request and the documentation to be submitted are detailed below:
+Below are the detailed incidents attended, the deadline to submit the application, and the supporting documentation to be provided, are detailed below:

 - Incidence 1 - Coincidence of date and time for reasons of attendance at collegiate government bodies or university representation.
 Term: From the receipt of the call to the date of the exam.
 Documentation to present: Original of the call.